ljfp/lautanette/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug with Francinette
+about: Report a bug with Lautanette
 title: ''
 labels: ''
 assignees: ''